 Elderly vegan pioneers

-However long we've been vegan, we can take inspiration from many of the early vegan pioneers - Arthur Ling (founder of Plamil Foods), Eva Batt (author of the first vegan cookbook), Kathleen Jannaway (founder of Movement for Compassionate Living) and Donald Watson (founder of the Vegan Society) to name but a few; who lived fit and healthy lives well into their 80s.
+However long we've been vegan, we can take inspiration from many of the early vegan pioneers - Arthur Ling (founder of Plamil Foods), Eva Batt (author of the first vegan cookbook), Kathleen Jannaway (founder of Movement for Compassionate Living) and Donald Watson (founder of The Vegan Society) to name but a few.
+All of them lived fit and healthy lives well into their 80s.
 Donald Watson (right) continued to walk the hills and even climb mountains in his 90s.

 Here's to growing older disgracefully!